fmoncomble/press-corpus-scraper/docs/README_EN.md

 ([**Version française**](https://fmoncomble.github.io/press-corpus-scraper))

 An extension for extracting and downloading press articles for text mining.

+🚨 **New!** 🚨 Support for Europresse: log in via [your institutional portal](europresse-list.md).
 ### Cite this program
 If you use this extension for your research, please reference it as follows: